-Sadly, no. But worry not, we have a solution for it!
-The rooms and floors in itself do not give you access to a good wifi connection but we do have wifi (only) in the lobby.
-Now, you might ask, what if I want to search the interwebs in the comfort of my bed?
+Yes and no. The rooms and floors in itself do not give you access to a good wifi connection but we do have a free wifi (only) in the lobby.
+Now, you might ask.
+What if I want to use it from my room?
 Good question!
 Here’s how you can do it:

-You can buy a router in Agria park at the shop called „Expert”.
+- You can buy a router in Agria park (that is the closest mall to the dorm).
 It’s around 4000 HUF and the price can be easily reduced if you buy it together with your room- or flatmates.
-If you decide to do so, please contact your mentors about it because the router has to be set by the IT representative from the Dorm Committee in order to not ruin the internet acces in the whole dorm and cause a riot.
+If you decide to do so, please contact your mentors about it because the router has to be set by the IT representative from the Dorm Committee.

-Internet cabels.
+- Internet cabels.
 Each room has several cabel connections, so that’s the easiest to get.
-A 5m long internet cabel is around 1200 HUF at the same shop.
+A 5m long internet cabel is around 1200 HUF.
 Also, the newest update of Windows 10 allows you to make a wifi hotspot out of your PC.

 Wait, hold on.
 Dorm Committee?